Skip to main content

 What Does a Thyroid Optimization Protocol Involve?

-Optimizing often requires a more detailed approach than simply measuring Thyroid-Stimulating Hormone (TSH).
+Optimizing thyroid function often requires a more detailed approach than simply measuring Thyroid-Stimulating Hormone (TSH).
 A comprehensive wellness program will assess a full thyroid panel, including Free T4 (the storage hormone) and Free T3 (the active hormone).
 Many individuals experience symptoms of hypothyroidism even with “normal” TSH levels, a condition sometimes referred to as subclinical hypothyroidism.

 This can occur if the body is not effectively converting T4 to T3.
 In such cases, a protocol may involve adding a direct source of T3, such as Liothyronine, to a standard T4 medication like Levothyroxine.

 This combination therapy can significantly improve symptoms like fatigue, brain fog, and weight gain by ensuring the body has an adequate supply of the active thyroid hormone at the cellular level.
-The goal is to achieve a state of euthyroidism where both lab values and clinical symptoms are optimized, leading to a profound improvement in and overall well-being.
+The goal is to achieve a state of euthyroidism where both lab values and clinical symptoms are optimized, leading to a profound improvement in metabolic function and overall well-being.

 Academic